Capture the full potential of the rapidly evolving industryPosted on October 17th, 2019 in BLOG

 For market leading explosives provider Orica, technical innovations in the mining sector are presenting an incredible array of opportunities and growth.

-Angus Melbourne, Orica’s Chief Commercial and Technology Officer, recently outlined to Austmine some of the cutting-edge technology and collaborations that keep the brand at the forefront.
+Ahead of Austmine 2019, Angus Melbourne, Orica’s Chief Commercial and Technology Officer, outlined some of the cutting-edge technology and collaborations that keep the brand at the forefront.

 - The technology transformation in the mining sector